-St. Hilary School is a Better Together school and an Autism Scholarship and Jon Peterson Scholarship provider.
+St. Hilary School is an Autism Scholarship and Jon Peterson Scholarship provider.
 Progress Reports and specific progress on the IEP goals of all students on the Autism Scholarship is reported to the Ohio Department of Education.
 These reports are made available to the parents through the scholarship section of the Ohio Department of Education website.